blue-luke/ckad-exercises/d.configuration.md

 </details>

 ### Create a configMap 'anotherone' with values 'var6=val6', 'var7=val7'.
 Load this configMap as env variables into a new nginx pod
+k create configmap anotherone --from-literal=var6=val6 --from-literal=var7=val7
+14.yaml
+Needed to use envFrom.
+This wasn't on the configmap webpage, rather on https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/
 <details><summary>show</summary>
 <p>